 Periodically the sanctuary program selects members for council vacancies.
 Applicants are chosen based on their expertise and experience in relation to the seats for which they are applying.
 Consideration includes knowledge of sanctuary resources, community and professional affiliations, residency in the sanctuary area, and philosophy regarding the protection and management of marine resources.
 Members serve without pay and terms run for two years with a three-term limit.

-Currently, NOAA's Monitor National Marine Sanctuary is seeking to fill three seats on its advisory council: recreational/commercial fishing seat (2) and youth seat.
+Currently, NOAA's Monitor National Marine Sanctuary is seeking to fill three seats on its advisory council: education, recreational/commercial fishing, and youth.

 Application Cover Letter